-for this purpose.
+sources discovered from the MeerTRAP project (Rajwade et al. 2020).
+The cluster contains two head nodes (RAM of 32 GB), 32 processing nodes (with a RAM of 384 GB), and a total of 64 GPUs for this purpose.
 More details about beamforming with FBFUSE can be found in Barr (2018) and Voraganti Padmanabh (2021).

-• Accelerated pulsar search user supplied equipment (AP-SUSE): APSUSE is a high performance cluster that captures and stores the filterbank data products (input data rates of up to 280 Gb/s) generated from FBFUSE.
-FBFUSE and APSUSE share a common file storage of 3.5 PB on a BeeGFS8 distributed file system.
-This system is capable of producing read/write speeds of up to 50 GB/s and consists of two head nodes, eight capture nodes (to capture data from FBFUSE) and 60 processing nodes (to deploy the pulsar search pipeline) enabled with 120 GPUs in total (2 GeForce GTX 1080 Ti GPUs per node).
-The pulsar search pipeline deployed on AP-SUSE is described in detail in Section 6).
+(ii) Accelerated pulsar search user supplied equipment (AP-SUSE).
+APSUSE is a high performance cluster that captures and stores the filterbank data products (input data rates of up to $280 \text{ Gb s}^{-1}$ ) generated from FBFUSE.
+FBFUSE and APSUSE share a common file storage of 3.5 PB on a BEEGFS distributed file system.
+This system is capable of producing read/write speeds of up to 50 GB s-1 and consists of two head nodes, eight capture nodes (to capture data from FBFUSE), and 60 processing nodes (to deploy the pulsar search pipeline) enabled with 120 GPUs in total (2 GeForce GTX 1080 Ti GPUs per node).
+The pulsar search pipeline deployed on APSUSE is described in detail in Section 6.
 More information on the specifications of APSUSE can be found in Barr (2018) and Voraganti Padmanabh (2021).

-5 OBSERVATIONAL SETUP
+5 OBSERVATIONAL SET-UP

-MMGPS observations are conducted in 4-8 hour blocks with pointings having an elevation limit of 50 degrees for pointings (see Section 7 for reasoning).
+MMGPS observations are conducted in 4-8 h blocks with pointings having an elevation limit of $50^{\circ}$ for pointings (see Section 7 for reasoning).
 The MeerKAT configuration authority (CA) serves as a mediator for communication between the user and telescope control.
 More details on the control and observation monitoring system at MeerKAT can be found in Marais (2015).

 For MMGPS-L, the complex visibility data products for continuum science cases are recorded in the so-called 4K spectral mode, which results in a channel frequency resolution of 208.9 kHz.
 Data from all 64 MeerKAT antennas are used to generate the visibility data.
 To be able to calibrate the visibility data, we include scans on flux density, polarization angle, and phase reference calibrators in each observing run.
-The bright extragalactic sources J1939-6342 and J0408-658 are used as flux density calibrators, and 3C138 and 3C286 are observed to facilitate polarization calibration.
-We assume the Stevens-Reynolds 2016 model for J1939-6342 (Partridge et al. 2016), and use the Perley & Butler (2013) models for 3C138 and 3C286.
-J0408-658 is a nonstandard calibrator, for which we have assumed a model provided by SARAO9.
-Phase reference calibrators are observed with a cadence of 40 minutes (once after four target pointing scans).
+The bright extragalactic sources J1939-6342 and J0408-658 are used as flux density calibrators, and 3C 138 and 3C 286 are observed to facilitate polarization calibration.
+We assume the Stevens-Reynolds 2016 model for J1939-6342 (Partridge et al. 2016), and use the Perley & Butler (2013) models for 3C 138 and 3C 286.
+J0408-658 is a non-standard calibrator, for which we have assumed a model provided by SARAO phase reference calibrators is observed with a cadence of 40 min (once after four target pointing scans).
 The phase calibrators were chosen from a set of sources that have been tested to produce stable phase solutions in the course of the MeerKAT commissioning effort.

 Once an observation begins, the configuration parameters enable different hardware backends to be triggered for data recording.
-From the pulsar search side, FBFUSE beam-forms the incoming data produced from the F-engines and streams it back to the MeerKAT network to be retrieved by APSUSE to be written out as filterbank format files on the file-system.
+From the pulsar search side, FBFUSE beamforms the incoming data produced from the F-engines and streams it back to the MeerKAT network to be retrieved by APSUSE to be written out as filterbank format files on the file system.
 The filterbank files generated during calibrator scans are deleted post-observation due to storage constraints.
 On the imaging and spectral line side, the F-engine output is relayed to the X-engines and the correlated FX products (or visibilities) are stored as data archives that can be downloaded via a portal.
 This continues to operate throughout the entire observation.
-The observations and instrument status are monitored via a portal to the control and monitoring setup for MeerKAT.
-Additional monitoring of server loads are done via an open source analytics and interactive visualization web application known as Grafana10.
+The observations and instrument status are